darkyzhou/seele/README.en.md

 ## Extensibility

-Seele allows users to use YAML to describe the specific content of each step of the evaluation task in a structure similar to GitHub Actions and determine the dependencies, concurrency relationships, etc., between each step.
+Seele allows users to use YAML to describe the specific content of each step of the judge task in a structure similar to GitHub Actions and determine the dependencies, concurrency relationships, etc., between each step.
 To run any program, users only need to provide the corresponding container image names.
 Seele will automatically install these images and then start containers to run the specified programs.

-Following is a simple evaluation task, divided into three steps: adding source files, compiling source files, and executing programs.
-This evaluation task also provides a snippet of JavaScript code.
-When the evaluation task is executed, Seele will run this code to attach additional content to the returned evaluation report.
+Following is a simple judge task, divided into three steps: adding source files, compiling source files, and executing programs.
+This judge task also provides a snippet of JavaScript code.
+When the judge task is executed, Seele will run this code to attach additional content to the returned judge report.

-In this way, Seele delegates the responsibility for defining the evaluation process to the user, allowing them to freely customize the evaluation process to cope with complex and changing course requirements.
+In this way, Seele delegates the responsibility for defining the judge process to the user, allowing them to freely customize the judge process to cope with complex and changing course requirements.

 ```yaml
 reporter: